sveawebpay/webpayadminreports/README.md

 java -jar target/webpayadmin-reports-0.0.1-SNAPSHOT-jar-with-dependencies.jar -u USERNAME -p PASSWORD
 ```

-Note, if above doesn't compile, first configure the ant-build.properties (from the example file) and run [ant](http://ant.apache.org/).

 If you end up with "Invalid target release", when compiling, see http://roufid.com/invalid-target-release-in-maven-build/